 Truant - 3 unexcused absences; Parent/Guardian will receive a Notice of Truancy in the mail.
 Habitual Truancy - 6 unexcused absences; A letter requesting a parent/guardian attend a Student Attendance Improvement Plan meeting will be sent in the mail.
-Continued habitual absences may result in a violation of Compulsory Attendance Law.
+Continued habitual absences may result in a violation of Compulsory Attendance Law and may lead to a citation with the local magistrate.